About Edsby & User Data

 The educational organization has complete control over which information is supplied to Edsby and does so at its discretion.

-For example, if an education organization decides that it doesn’t wish Edsby to store or display medical alerts for students to staff, then that information is not sent from the organization’s IT systems to Edsby.
-However, many organizations seek to have this information available in Edsby so that staff can more accurately be informed of serious medical alerts such as allergies.
-Again, in all cases, this is a decision made by the educational organization, not by Edsby.
+For example, if an education organization decides that it doesn’t wish Edsby to store or display staff home addresses, then that information is not sent from the organization’s IT systems to Edsby.
+However, many organizations seek to have this information available in Edsby for school administrators.
+These types of decisions are made by the education organization, not by Edsby.

-All personally identifiable information in Edsby is supplied to Edsby directly from the education organization’s existing IT systems (such as the Student Information System).
+All Personal Information in Edsby is supplied to Edsby directly from the education organization’s existing IT systems (such as the Student Information System).
 This includes the information used to define user accounts such as name, unique identifier (e.g. student number or staff number), email address, home address and so on.
 The accuracy of the information in Edsby is a function of the accuracy within the education organization’s IT systems.

-Since this information is supplied from the systems of record in the education organization, students are never asked to provide personally identifying information in Edsby.
+Since this information is supplied from the systems of record in the education organization, students are never asked to provide Personal Information in Edsby.

 As mentioned above, this option is never available to students, only to parents.